[Avg. reading time: 14 minutes]

 Here you manually:

-• Track position
+• Track the position

-• Check length
+• Check the array length

-• Increment counter
+• Increment the counter

 Iterators – Declarative Style

-• Cleaner and safer
+• Cleaner code

 • Encourages functional programming patterns